 Wireframes were designed by the client, with the Mocks developed by my coworker.
 I was responsible for all website development.
-An offshore team was tasked with developing front-end features, however the majority of the work was garbage and I had to ...
+I coordinated with the team which was tasked with developing front-end features, however some of the work needed to be reb...
 Read More

 October 15th, 2020

 This project was managed entirely by myself; from design to launch.
 The client wanted to update their site with something more modern, but presented in a way that would showcase more of their product offerings.
 While this website is still under activ...
 Read More